OpenSourceEconomics/econ-project-templates/docs/source/index.md

 ## Navigating this Documentation

-When starting freshly, go to the next section for finding out how to prepare your machine and what is behind all the options in the [cookiecutter](https://cookiecutter.readthedocs.io/en/stable) dialogue that we set up.
+When starting freshly, go to the next section for finding out how to prepare your machine and how to get started with the template.
+The {ref}`background` section explains many of the design choices; feel free to skip if you worked with the templates before.
-The {ref}`background` section explains many of the design choices; feel free to skip if you worked with the templates before. {ref}`guides_explanations` provides some tips and tricks and points you to some useful features of helper programmes that come with the templates.
+{ref}`guides_explanations` provides some tips and tricks and points you to some useful features of helper programmes that come with the templates.
 The documentation follows the Python version of the running example; see {ref}`programming_languages` for additional options.

 ```{toctree}
 ---